...

 DIABETES and OBESITY – Because they contain very few carbohydrates or calories, peppers are well tolerated by diabetics and are suitable for the diets of the obese.

-PREVENTION OF CANCER OF THE DIGESTIVE SYSTEM – Because of their extraordinary richness of antioxidant vitamins (A and C), which protect the cells from the mutagenic action of carcinogens, regular pepper consumption contributes to the prevention of cancer, particularly in the digestive organs (stomach and colon).
+PREVENTION OF CANCER OF THE DIGESTIVE SYSTEM—Because peppers are extraordinarily rich in antioxidant vitamins (A and C), which protect cells from the mutagenic action of carcinogens, regular pepper consumption contributes to the prevention of cancer, particularly in the digestive organs (stomach and colon).

 Bell Pepper Scientific Facts

-2. Other names – Sweet pepper, Paprika, Sweet bell pepper, Green pepper.
+- Other names are sweet pepper, Paprika, Sweet bell pepper, and Green pepper.

-6. Description – This is the fruit of the pepper plant, a herbaceous plant of the botanical family Solanaceae that grows to a height of 60 cm.
-The fruit tends to be red, green, or yellow.
-However, there are orange, purple, and even black specimens.
+- Description—This is the fruit of the pepper plant, an herbaceous plant of the botanical family Solanaceae that grows to a height of 60 cm.
+The fruit tends to be red, green, or yellow, but there are also orange, purple, and black specimens.

 Preparing Peppers

 The skin of the pepper may be problematic for those with sensitive stomachs.
-To remove it, roast the whole pepper in the oven until the skin begins to separate.
+To remove it, roast the whole pepper in the oven until the skin separates.
 Immediately place it in icy water, thus facilitating skin removal.

 Once roasted, peppers may be seasoned with oil, a little salt, lemon, garlic, and parsley.
 They are deliciously prepared this way and will be fine if kept in the refrigerator for several days.

-Red peppers contain more provitamin A and vitamin C than green peppers, although the remaining nutrients are in about the same proportion in both.
+Red peppers contain more provitamin A and vitamin C than green peppers, although the remaining nutrients are about the same.
 The seeds, particularly the membranes covering them, can give the fruit a bitter taste and should be eliminated.

-3. PAPRIKA – This is powdered dried red pepper.
+- PAPRIKA—This is powdered dried red pepper.
 It may be sweet or slightly spicy.
-It is rich in provitamin A and gives a pleasant red color to sauces, potatoes, rice, and a variety of other dishes; thus, it is used as a healthful culinary coloring.
+It is rich in provitamin A and gives sauces, potatoes, rice, and various other dishes a pleasant red color; thus, it is a healthful culinary coloring.

 REFERENCES